-If your residence is damaged in a severe storm or by a burst pipe, you probably will look to your homeowner’s insurance to provide financial protection against loss.
+If your residence is damaged in a storm, pluming breakdown, fire, or other event caused by your insurance policy, you probably will look to your homeowner’s insurance policy to provide financial protection against loss.
 Selection of a contractor or remediation company is an important part of the insurance claims process.
 Although there may be no policy restriction on policyholders’ choice of company to repair or rebuild their home, the insurance company will often push an insured to work with one of the carrier’s preferred vendors.

 When work is performed by a construction professional or contractor following a loss, the repairs can be substandard just as with any other time that people retain an individual to do work on their residence.
 Insurers often will have a “preferred” provider program that policyholders are encouraged to use.
 Although the carrier might offer a “guarantee” on the work as an incentive to use the designated provider, policyholders should be aware that such assurances might not be reliable.
 Insurance companies frequently have agreements with repair companies with rates that are pre-negotiated.
 This means that the individual or company doing the remediation work might have an incentive to cut costs when doing the work to obtain ongoing business from the insurance company.

 While policyholders might assume that the so-called “guarantee” from the insurer makes such concerns unnecessary, a recent case demonstrates the limitations of such assurances.
 Although the recent California appellate court case of Rattan v.
 United Services Automobile Association is not controlling authority in Florida, it provides an insightful analysis of why a “guarantee” from the carrier is not the only factor policyholders should weigh when retaining a company to restore their home after a loss.

 The insurance company pointed the policyholder in the direction of its “preferred” contracting company.
 However, the insured was disappointed because the repairs were inadequate in a number of ways that included:

 - Failing to re-install baseboards